Approved & Trusted

 This is what learners will gain from this course

-By completing the Level 1 Award in Health and Safety in a Construction Environment, learners will gain the essential knowledge, confidence, and certification needed to work safely and responsibly on construction sites across the UK.
+By completing the Level 1 Health and Safety in a Construction Environment, you’ll gain the essential knowledge, skills, and certification required to apply for a CSCS Green Labourer Card, enabling you to work safely and responsibly on construction sites across the UK.

 Key Benefits: